 In Pennsylvania, when a couple is divorcing, the legal term for dividing marital assets and marital debts is “equitable distribution”.
 The primary task at hand in most divorce matters is ascertaining the marital estate and reaching a division and distribution plan.
 There are a variety of tools available in a divorce matter that will help you gather information on the marital estate, with or without the cooperation of the other party – this investigative, information-gathering process is called “discovery.”

 The marital estate typically includes all assets and debts acquired from the date of marriage through the date of separation, with some exceptions including gifts and inheritances.
 Ascertaining whether a particular asset or debt is marital can be a complicated analysis particularly if the property at issue involves both marital and non-marital components or if the property is difficult to value.
 Utilizing the experience of an attorney who is seasoned in the discovery process and in valuing disputed property will make this process smoother and less emotional for you.

-Pennsylvania courts divide marital property and debts based on the principles of equity, which means that it is in the discretion of the court to divide marital assets and marital debts as it deems fair.
+Pennsylvania courts divide marital property and debts based on the principles of equity, which means that the court’s goal is to divide marital assets and marital debts as it deems fair.
 Equitable distribution does not mean that property and debts must be equally divided.

 Pennsylvania courts consider a number of factors when determining equitable distribution, including:

-- the length of the marriage
+(1) The length of the marriage.

-- the standard of living the couple enjoyed during the marriage
+(9) The standard of living of the parties established during the marriage.